konradkrasno/async-movies-server/README.md

 # async-movies-server
 This is the client-server application based on asyncio.
 It has its own protocol for handling sending and receiving messages.
-This protocol attends text, json, and binary request.
-The application is connected to the database.
-The server can respond with data queried from the database. \
+This protocol accepts text, json, and binary request.
+The server is connected to the database and can respond with data queried from the database.
-The application will be used for sending the set of the recommended movies based on given movies.

 The application is based on:
 * asyncio